 Chairholder: Erwan Gloaguen

 Opitmizing the integration of data from different sources to improve the quality of 3D geological models used to predict geological variables for sites of economical or environmental value.

 Studying the environmental risks associated with the extraction, refining and use of metal in order to contribute to the development of standards and criteria for the protection of ecosystems and aquatic communities.

 Coastal erosion and floods threaten the stability of shoreline infrastructure and the safe use of shoreline areas for various purposes.
 The main objective of the Chair is to improve our understanding of the underlying physical processes to contribute to the sustainable management of coastal areas and infrastructure in a climate changing world.

-♦ Research and Study Group in Ecohydrological Numerical Modeling (GREEN)
+♦ Research Group in Ecohydrological Numerical Modeling (GREEN)

 Professor in charge: Yves Secretan

 ♦ Research Group in Statistical Hydroclimatology (GRHS)

 Professor in charge : Michel Malo